oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 - Attributes of `PVRSS` elements can be combined:

-  + Product version range sibling set with branches - vers (`PVRSS+b-vers`): Intersection of `PVRSS+b` and `PVRSS-vers`
+  + Product version range sibling set with branches - VERS (`PVRSS+b-vers`): Intersection of `PVRSS+b` and `PVRSS-vers`
   + Product version range sibling set with branches - vls (`PVRSS+b-vls`): Intersection of `PVRSS+b` and `PVRSS-vls`
-  + Product version range sibling set with leaf - vers (`PVRSS+l-vers`):
+  + Product version range sibling set with leaf - VERS (`PVRSS+l-vers`):
     Intersection of `PVRSS+l` and `PVRSS-vers`
   + Product version range sibling set with leaf - vls (`PVRSS+l-vls`):
     Intersection of `PVRSS+l` and `PVRSS-vls`